 Dr. Dan Yasaki will tell you mathematics is a study of patterns.
-His students, peers, and superiors in the College of Arts and Sciences saw a pattern of incredible education at UNC Greensboro, which led to him receiving the UNC Board of Governors Excellence in Teaching Award for 2022.
+His students, peers, and superiors in the College of Arts and Sciences saw a pattern of incredible education at UNC Greensboro, which led to him receiving the UNC Board of Governors Excellence in Teaching Award for the 2022-23 year.

 Their evaluations and letters of recommendation highlight his methods of breaking down complex questions, sharing his enthusiasm for learning, and connecting classwork with real-world applications.